 Your Estimated financial assistance for the period of enrollment covered by the loan is the total of your financial aid package, including subsidized and unsubsidized loans, for the time frame of the loan period.

 - Your loan proceeds will be disbursed to your student account on the scheduled disbursement date.
 Funds awarded are first applied towards student's tuition and book charges.
-Any remaining credit balances will be applied to your SPCOneCard starting at the end of the fourth week of your classes.
+Any remaining credit balances will be sent to your BankMobile Vibe Account starting at the end of the fourth week of your classes.

 - If you attend less than full-time during any term, your Cost of Attendance and financial aid award amounts will be adjusted.
 This could result in reduction or removal of loans or other financial aid.